Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type

 By combining all the above statements, we reach the following proposition.

 \begin{prop} Let $G$ be a countable group, and let $\Theta$ be a curve-graph-like $G$-graph.
-Let $\calg$ be a measured groupoid over a base space $Y$, let $\rho:\calg\to G$ be a strict action-type cocycle, and let $\calh$ be a measured subgroupoid of $\calg$.
-The following assertions are equivalent. \begin{enumerate} \item[(i)] There exists a Borel map $\psi:Y\to V(\Theta)$ such that $\calh$ is stably equivalent to the $(\calg,\rho)$-stabilizer of $\psi$. \item[(ii)] The following two properties hold: \begin{enumerate} \item[$(P_1)$] The groupoid $\calh$ is everywhere nonamenable and stably normalizes an amenable normal subgroupoid of infinite type of $\calg$. \item[$(P_2)$] The groupoid $\calh$ is stably maximal with respect to Property~$(P_1)$, i.e.\ if $\calh'$ is another subgroupoid of $\calg$ that satisfies $(P_1)$, and if $\calh$ is stably contained in $\calh'$, then $\calh$ is stably equivalent to $\calh'$. \end{enumerate} \end{enumerate} \end{prop}
+Let $\calg$ be a discrete measured groupoid over a finite measure space $Y$, let $\rho:\calg\to G$ be a strict action-type cocycle, and let $\calh$ be a measured subgroupoid of $\calg$.
+The following assertions are equivalent. \begin{enumerate} \item[(i)] There exists a partition $Y^*=\dunion_{i\in I}Y_i$ of a conull Borel subset $Y^*\subseteq Y$ into at most countably many Borel subsets such that for every $i\in I$, there exists a vertex $v_i\in V(\Theta)$ such that $\calh_{|Y_i}=\rho^{-1}(\Stab_G(v_i))_{|Y_i}$. \item[(ii)] The following two properties hold: \begin{enumerate} \item[$(P_1)$] The groupoid $\calh$ is everywhere nonamenable and stably normalizes an amenable normal subgroupoid of infinite type of $\calg$. \item[$(P_2)$] The groupoid $\calh$ is stably maximal with respect to Property~$(P_1)$, i.e.\ if $\calh'$ is another subgroupoid of $\calg$ that satisfies $(P_1)$, and if $\calh$ is stably contained in $\calh'$, then $\calh$ is stably equivalent to $\calh'$. \end{enumerate} \end{enumerate} \end{prop}